Jeswanth-Kanipakam/FootyVision--Intelligent-Player-Tracking/README.md

 # FootyVision — Intelligent Player Tracking

-FootyVision is a comprehensive computer vision project that combines object detection, tracking, clustering, and geometric transformations to analyze football matches.
-The project leverages both state-of-the-art and custom-trained AI models to detect players, referees, and footballs, then track them across video frames while calculating speed and distance covered by individual players.
+FootyVision is a comprehensive computer vision project that combines object detection, tracking, clustering and geometric transformations to analyze football matches.
+The project leverages both state-of-the-art and custom-trained AI models to detect players, referees and footballs, then track them across video frames while calculating speed and distance covered by individual players.

 ---